Rule #28: Ice cream scoops are for more than just ice cream.

 Flip the meatballs to coat them in the sauce, then simmer another 15 minutes or until meatballs are cooked through.
 This process of finishing the cooking of the meatballs in the sauce is a way of “poaching” them, and it keeps them oh so sinfully moist!

-We garnish ours with more Parmesan and some flat-leaf parsley.
-Basil would do ya good, too.
+We garnish ours with more Parmesan and some chopped basil.
 Either way… put on your red and white checkered bib and dig in!

 1 lb.
 90/10 ground beef